liao-frank/habitat/README.md

 ### Client setup

-The goal of the library is help manage an environment of multiple bots.
-It will be important to give each bot client the appropriate scopes/permissions in order for them to work with _Habitat.js_.
+Bots will need to manage the server and each other, so it will be important to give each client the appropriate scopes/permissions in order for them to work with _Habitat.js_.

 The admin client is in charge of managing guild enforcement, or server setup, and needs the following scopes and permissions.

 ![Client permissions](docs/permissions.png)

-All other clients require the same scopes as the admin client.
-However, they don't need to ask for any permissions since the admin bot will manage those later.
+All other clients require the same scopes as the admin client; however, they don't need to ask for any permissions since the admin bot will manage those later.

 #### Inviting

-After setting up the admin client, invite the bot to your server.
+After setting up the admin client, invite its bot to your server.
 From within your server, run the `/setup` command to get help on inviting your other bots.

 ## Development